Dipolar Weyl semimetals: Dipolar Weyl semimetal

 \section{Dipolar Weyl semimetal}

-In the presence of band-inversion, eigenfunctions of $H(\bs k)$ cannot be defined smoothly throughout the 1st BZ.
-This topological obstruction is deduced from the texture of $\hat n(\bs k) \coloneqq \vec n(\bs k)/|\vec n(\bs k)|$.
-In particular, $\hat n(\bs k)$ maps the BZ to the 2-sphere ($S^2$), and topological obstructions result from non-trivial 2D windings of $\hat n(\bs k)$ on $S^2$ as a function of $\bs k$.
-Important progress can be made by consulting the set of points in the BZ which get mapped to a single point on $S^2$ by $\hat n(\bs k)$ [i.e. the preimages $\hat n(\bs k)$].
-In analogy to Hopf insulators~\cite{moore2008}, the preimages of individual points on $S^2$ are 1D curves in the BZ.
-In contrast to Hopf insulators, however, the preimages of two distinct points on $S^2$ are not necessarily linked in dipolar WSMs.
-Thus, the linking number or Hopf invariant vanishes.
-In the `DWSM' phase of Fig.~\ref{fig:phases}, the preimages of the ``north'' (red) and ``south'' (blue) poles of $S^2$ --- defined by the simultaneous vanishing of $n_1$ and $n_2$ with $\hat n_3 = \pm 1$, respectively --- intersect at $k_z = \pm \cos^{-1}{(\Delta - 2 \pm \delta_3)}$ along the $\Gamma - Z$ line, as shown in Fig.~\ref{fig:texture}.
-These are locations of band-inversions with respect to $\mc S_4^{z}$.
-The existence of the intersection is symmetry protected, and remains robust against $\dl_\perp$ as long as $|\dl_\perp| < \delta_3$.
-Since both $n_1$ and $n_2$ vanish on the preimages of the poles, the locations of band-inversion correspond to band crossings (see Fig.~\ref{fig:bands}).
+{In $d$-dimensions, non-trivial topology can be deduced from the texture of $\hat n(\bs k)$.
+In particular, $\hat n(\bs k)$ maps the $d$-dimensional BZ ($T^{d}$) to the 2-sphere ($S^2$) as a function of $\bs k$.
+Valuable insights are obtained by consulting the set of points in the BZ which get mapped to a single point on $S^2$ by $\hat n(\bs k)$ [i.e. the preimages $\hat n(\bs k)$].
+In analogy to Hopf insulators~\cite{moore2008}, the preimages of individual points on $S^2$ are 1D curves in the three-dimensional BZ for the dipolar WSMs.
+In contrast to Hopf insulators, however, the preimages of two distinct points on $S^2$ are not necessarily linked in dipolar WSMs. } Thus, the linking number or Hopf invariant vanishes. {In the `DWSM' phase}, the preimages of the ``north'' (red) and ``south'' (blue) poles of $S^2$ -- defined by the simultaneous vanishing of $n_1$ and $n_2$ with $\hat n_3 = \pm 1$, respectively -- intersect at $k_z = \pm \cos^{-1}{(\Delta - 2 \pm \delta_3)}$ along the $\Gamma - Z$ line, as shown in Fig.~\ref{fig:texture}. {Since $H(\bs k)$ commutes with $\mc S_4^z$ on the polar-preimages, these intersections are locations of band-inversions with respect to $\mc S_4^{z}$}.
+The existence of the intersections is symmetry protected, and remains robust against $\dl_\perp$ as long as $|\dl_\perp| < \delta_3$.
+Because $\vec n(\bs k) = \vec 0$ at the intersection of the preimages of the north and south poles, these locations correspond to the Weyl points (see Fig.~\ref{fig:bands}).